Performs searchSearch

 Practical informations

-Read all about the practical, when you want to visit the museum.
+Read all about the practical, before your visit the museum.

 Exhibitions